pablodecm/phd_thesis/src/102_chapter_2.md

 two particles in a collision $\Delta y = | y_b - y_a |$ are invariant to
 Lorentz boost in the $z$ direction.
-Because the rapidity depends on the total energy/momentum of the particle, which might not be possible to measure to high precisions in hadron collider detectors, it is more suitable to approximate it.
+Because the rapidity depends on the total energy/momentum of the particle, which might not be possible to measure with high precision in hadron collider detectors, it is more suitable to approximate it.
 The approximation is referred to as the *pseudo-rapidity* $\eta$, and can be defined as:
 $$\eta = \frac{1}{2} \ln \left ( \frac{p+p_z}{E-p_z} \right ) =